PhD in History

 In consultation with their major advisor, students coming in with a M.A. will select one minor field in which they must complete at least three courses.
 This field must be distinct from the major field and from fields taken at the Master's level.
-Students in the Accelerated PhD Program must complete two minor fields.
+Students entering with a B.A. must complete two minor fields.
 Minor fields include areas of geographic or topical foci such as:

 - Gender and Women's History